 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a standardized test administered by schools that gives students firsthand practice for the SAT and tests critical reading, math and writing skills.
-(U.S. citizen students in the 11th grade who take the PSAT/NMSQT are also eligible for National Merit scholarship programs.)
-All students who take the PSAT/NMSQT can gain access to college and career planning tools.
+The PSAT/NMSQT is designed to uncover opportunities for growth and provide targeted feedback to help students improve their skills.
+Scores are not sent to colleges.

 Each year, more than 4 million high school students take the PSAT/NMSQT to:

 - Prepare for the SAT.
 Students who take the PSAT/NMSQT in 11th grade score, on average, 166 points higher on the SAT than students who do not (U.S. schools only).
 Students who take the PSAT/NMSQT in 10th and 11th grades score, on average,189 points higher on the SAT than students who do not (U.S. schools only).

 - Get score feedback on your skills and understand how to improve

 This test is typically administered by secondary schools.
 Online registration for the PSAT/NMSQT is not available.
 If you’re not sure whether your school administers the PSAT/NMSQT, speak with your university counselor or another official at your school to find out.
 Learn more about the PSAT/NMSQT.